Eddy12597/MUN-Reso-Formatter/README.md

 # MUN-Reso-Formatter

-Docx-basd Python App for formatting MUN Resolutions.
-May be integrated into [website](https://biphmun.netlify.app) as backend.
+Python App for formatting MUN Resolutions made with python-docx.
+May be integrated into [website](https://mun-chair.netlify.app) or [conference website](https://biphmun.netlify.app) as backend.

 ## Build and run

-Currently the project is only around 50~60% finished, but you can test the basic extraction functionality.
+Currently the project is only around 50~60% finished, but it can:
+- extract resolution structure to a [`Resolution`](./src/core/resolution.py) object
+- automatically correct errors
+- show where the format of the resolution document is incorrect.

 ```bash
 pip install -r requirements.txt